ReDI-School/fullstack_bootcamp/volunteers/teaching_assistant.md

 4. Tracks Attendance (> Camera on policy!)

 **After the Session:**
-1. Complete class feedback form at the end of each session (the sheet is pinned in your Slack channel)
+1. Complete the class feedback form at the end of each session (the sheet is pinned in your Slack channel)

+## FAQ
+- _I can't find the attendance tracker_ The link to the attendance tracker is pinned in Slack
+- _I cant't find the Zoom link_ The Zoom Link is in your [Google Calendar](https://calendar.google.com/calendar/u/0/r)